Standard belts shown, inflatable belts similar

 Vehicle Sensitive Mode

 This is the normal retractor mode, which allows free shoulder belt length adjustment to your movements and locking in response to vehicle movement.
-For example, if the driver brakes suddenly or turns a corner sharply, or the vehicle receives an impact of about 5 mph (8 km/h) or more, the combination seatbelts lock to help reduce forward movement of the driver and passengers.
+For example, if the driver brakes suddenly or turns a corner sharply, or the vehicle receives an impact of about

 In addition, the retractor is designed to lock if you pull the webbing out too quickly.
 If the seatbelt retractor locks, slowly lower the height adjuster to allow the seatbelt to retract.
 If the retractor does not unlock, pull the seatbelt out slowly then feed a small length of webbing back toward the stowed position.
 For rear seatbelts, recline the rear seat backrest or push the seat backrest cushion away from the seatbelt.
 Feed a small length of webbing back toward the stowed position.